Things to do in Florence

 This auspicious day dedicated to the St. Joseph is marked by Italians as a day to celebrate all fathers.
 The Florentines say ‘Babbo’ as a term of endearment for their fathers.
 This time in March, the pastry shops of Florence have a special treat- the ‘frittelle’ sweet fried dough balls.

 A delicacy that needs no introduction, the quintessential pizza is a must-have in Florence.
 Available in both restaurants as well as in smaller street shops, the iconic Margherita pizza was named after Queen Margherita.
-We recommend trying the delicious pizzas at Melloo and Livio Pizzeria Napoletana.
+We recommend trying the delicious pizzas at Pizzagnolo.

 Widely recognized for being a popular appetizer, Crostini is made using Tuscan bread topped with different sauces, purees, or vegetable salsas.
 Easily available at any restaurant, the dish often has bread with assorted toppings.

-Though the days will start getting sunny, there will be a chill in the air in the morning and night.
+Though the days will start getting sunny, there will be a chill in the air, in the mornings and at night.
 Stay your fashionable best in the city of Florence and opt for layered clothing.
 Some scarves, a couple of shoes for roaming around the city and an umbrella are your March essentials for a visit to Florence.

 Since the main attractions of Florence are all near each other, you will mostly be walking around the scenic cobbled Florentine streets.
 For longer journeys, here is a list of public transport options in Florence:

-• Bus: The cheapest option for travel inside Florence, but the dependable ATAF buses may take time to get around.
+- By bus: Although the cheapest option to travel within Florence, the (dependable) ATAF buses may take time to get around.

-• Taxis: The taxi service is quite costly in Florence, and you cannot hail cabs on the street.
+- By taxi: The taxi service is quite costly in Florence and you cannot hail cabs on the street.
 You can book a cab from a taxi stand or call a taxi service.

-• Florentines believe in late dinners.
-Don’t remain hungry and pop into a bar or outdoor cafe for an ‘aperitivo’, a sort of Italian happy hour.
+- Florentines believe in late dinners.
+Don’t remain hungry and instead pop into a bar or outdoor cafe for an ‘aperitivo’, a sort of Italian happy hour.

 FAQs